Keyfactor/citrix-adc-orchestrator/README.md

 * Command Spec:
 (^stat\s+(cr|cs|lb|system|vpn))|(^(add|rm|show)\s+system\s+file\s+.*)|(^\S+\s+ssl\s+.*)|(^(show|stat|sync)\s+HA\s+.*)|(^save\s+ns\s+config)|(^(switch|show)\s+ns\s+partition.*)

-### CitrixAdc Requirements
-TODO Global Store Type Section is an optional section.
-If this section doesn't seem necessary on initial glance, please delete it.
-Refer to the docs on [Confluence](https://keyfactor.atlassian.net/wiki/x/SAAyHg) for more info

-TODO Requirements is an optional section.
-If this section doesn't seem necessary on initial glance, please delete it.
-Refer to the docs on [Confluence](https://keyfactor.atlassian.net/wiki/x/SAAyHg) for more info

 ## Create the CitrixAdc Certificate Store Type

 To use the Citrix Netscaler Universal Orchestrator extension, you **must** create the CitrixAdc Certificate Store Type.
 This only needs to happen _once_ per Keyfactor Command instance.

-TODO Global Store Type Section is an optional section.
-If this section doesn't seem necessary on initial glance, please delete it.
-Refer to the docs on [Confluence](https://keyfactor.atlassian.net/wiki/x/SAAyHg) for more info

 * **Create CitrixAdc using kfutil**: